 - Tomato, Rutgers VF – 1,764 seeds

-Containing 20 easy to grow varieties ranging from beans and beets, to cabbage and carrots, the Patriot Seeds Survival Seed Vault provides the essential heirloom vegetable seeds to get your planting underway in an eay to store, sturdy storage can.
+Containing 20 easy to grow varieties ranging from beans and beets, to cabbage and carrots, the Patriot Seeds Survival Seed Vault provides the essential heirloom vegetable seeds to get your planting underway in an easy to store, sturdy storage can.

 With a shelf life of up to 5 years, the Survival Seed Vault contains 20 kinds of 100% heirloom, non-GMO, and non-hybrid seed for crops which are high yielding and will deliver the results in most growing zones.

-The Survival Seed Vault is an excellent compact survival seed backup to build into your home preparedness strategy whether you’re looking to start your survival garden today or are just planning for tomorrow.
+If you’re looking for a comprehensive selection of heirloom seeds for planting out a survival garden, then the Survival Seed Vault is an excellent compact survival seed backup to build into your home preparedness strategy whether you’re looking to start your survival garden today or are just planning for tomorrow.

 Varieties Included in this Heirloom Seed Kit: